-You might have a targeted cancer drug for cancer that started in the liver (primary liver cancer (hepatocellular cancer) that can’t be removed with surgery, or has spread to other parts of the body (advanced liver cancer).
+You might have an immunotherapy or targeted cancer drug for cancer that started in the liver (primary liver cancer).
+This might be because your cancer cannot be removed with surgery.
+Or it has spread to other parts of the body (advanced liver cancer).
 All of the drugs listed here are for a type of primary liver cancer called hepatocellular carcinoma (HCC).

-Sorafenib is a type of cancer growth blocker called a tyrosine kinase inhibitor (TKI).
-Tyrosine kinases are proteins that cells use to signal to each other to grow and divide.
+Sorafenib is a type of targeted drug called a cancer growth blocker.
 Sorafenib works in 2 ways.
 It stops:

 - signals that tell cancer cells to grow

 Lenvatinib works in a similar way to sorafenib but has some different side effects.

-You might have it as a first treatment for advanced liver cancer (hepatocellular cancer) instead of sorafenib.
+You might have it as a first treatment for HCC that is advanced or cannot be removed with surgery (unresectable).
 Your liver must be working normally and you have a performance status of 0 or 1.

 When you go home

-Treatment with targeted drugs can be difficult to cope with for some people.
+Treatment with these drugs can be difficult to cope with for some people.
 Your nurse will give you a number to call (advice line) if you have any problems at home.